 Various strategies are used in genetic engineering,

-1) Genetic engineering: transgenic plants,2) DNA barcoding,3) Gene silencing: RNA interference and 4) Genome editing.
+1) Genetic engineering: transgenic plants,2) DNA barcoding,3) Gene silencing: RNA interference, and 4) Genome editing.

 1) Genetic engineering:

 1.1.
 Transgenic plants: Plants that have had their DNA altered through GE techniques are known as transgenic plants.
 The object of these techniques is to confer novel characteristics that are not found in that species naturally.
 The transgene refers to the sequence that has been introduced.
 The goal of putting a gene or set of genes into a plant is to make it as useful and prolific as possible (Deb et al., 2015).
 This category of GE encompasses the majority of the GM items developed over the last two years.
-Gene modification and introduction into microorganisms and crop plants to impart resistance to pests, herbicides, drought, soil salinity, and aluminum toxicity has advanced significantly in recent years.
+Gene modification and introduction into microorganisms and crop plants to impart resistance to pests, herbicides, drought, soil salinity, and aluminum toxicity have advanced significantly in recent years.
 GE also has the potential to provide a far wider spectrum of novel insecticidal genes than may be possible through conventional breeding.
 The first transgenic plant with an insecticidal gene was developed in 1987.
 This transgenic tobacco plant had enhanced resistance to the lepidopteran pest Heliothis virescens and produced up to 1% of its soluble protein as cowpea trypsin inhibitor.
-Although the trypsin inhibitor gene from cowpeas was eventually transferred to rice and potato, in these hosts it did not provide long-term insect protection, rendering it commercially unviable.
+Although the trypsin inhibitor gene from cowpeas was eventually transferred to rice and potato, in these hosts, it did not provide long-term insect protection, rendering it commercially unviable.
 Commercial insecticidal gene development has focused on Bacillus thuringiensis (Bt) toxins.
 Tobacco and tomato plants were also given Bt toxin-coding genes in 1987.
 Farmers have adopted genetically modified plants rapidly since their commercialization in 1996.
-By 2019, from 29 counties 17 million farmers have planted 190.4 million hectares of genetically modified crops (ISAAA, 2019).
-Cotton yields has been increased by up to 60% by Bt cotton while lowering pesticide use by half in India alone.
-This has resulted in an increase of up to 11.9 billion in annual revenue.
+By 2019, in 29 countries, 17 million farmers have planted 190.4 million hectares of genetically modified crops (ISAAA, 2019).
+Cotton yields have been increased by up to 60% by Bt cotton while lowering pesticide use by half in India alone.
+This has in annual revenue to up to 11.9 billion.
 The global business relies on a single insect resistance trait.
-However, there concerns on the introduction of Bt-resistant bugs, especially due to the fact Bt-resistant insects have already been identified.
+However, there are concerns about the introduction of Bt-resistant bugs, especially due to the fact that Bt-resistant insects have already been identified.
 Accordingly, researchers are looking for new insecticidal genes that may be introduced into economically valuable crops.
-Some proteins that may have insecticidal properties include: vegetative insecticidal protein, amylase inhibitors and chitinases and protease inhibitors
+Some proteins that may have insecticidal properties include: vegetative insecticidal protein, amylase inhibitors, chitinases, and protease inhibitors

 Bacillus thuringiensis Endotoxins:

-Bacillus thuringiensis (Bt), gram-positive soil bacterium generates a proteinaceous crystalline inclusion throughout sporulation.
-Bt produces toxins known as Cyt and cry.
+Bacillus thuringiensis (Bt), a gram-positive soil bacterium, generates a proteinaceous crystalline inclusion throughout sporulation.
+Bt produces toxins known as Cyt and Cry.
 These toxins are divided into Cry1 to Cry55 and Cyt1 to Cyt2, respectively, by a radical nomenclature scheme.
 Cry pollutants are divided into three groups, none of which are related phylogenetically.
-Diptera (mosquitoes), Lepidoptera (butterflies and moths) and Coleoptera (beetles) are targeted by BT toxins.
+Diptera (mosquitoes), Lepidoptera (butterflies and moths), and Coleoptera (beetles) are targeted by BT toxins.
 BT toxins are a suitable approach to controlling these pests as they are harmless to humans, wildlife, and the environment.
 BT toxins have been studied in Helicoverpa armigera, Bombyx mori, Manduca sexta, Plutella xylostella, Sesamia nonagrioides, Spodoptera littoralis, Ostrinia nubilalis, Spodoptera exigua, Heliothis virescens, and Spodoptera frugiperda.
 Most of the toxins produced in Bt crops are targeted towards coleopteran pests, although some are also directed against lepidopteran pests (Stevens et al., 2012).

 Mode of Action: